gitfateme/music-search/README.md

-# Meowsic. music player webapp with lyrics and search in music title and lyrics.
+# Meowsic. music player with search in music titles and lyrics.
 Created using Radio javan api.
 (Use vpn)